 Symptoms of a Salmonella Infection in People

 Salmonella predominantly causes gastroenteritis in humans so symptoms include nausea, cramps, and diarrhea.
 It is not usually a serious problem in healthy adults.
-Children, the elderly, and immunocompromised people on the other hand, are susceptible to more serious infections including complications such as meningitis.
+Children, the elderly, and immunocompromised people are susceptible to more serious infections including complications such as meningitis.

 Preventing Salmonella Infections in People

-- The CDC recommends that reptiles or amphibians should not be kept in homes with children younger than five years of age or with anyone who is immunocompromised for any reason.
+- The CDC recommends that reptiles or amphibians should not be kept in homes with children younger than 5 years of age or with anyone who is immunocompromised for any reason.

-- Children under five years of age and immunocompromised people should avoid contact, either direct or indirect, with reptiles and amphibians since Salmonellosis can be transmitted in both ways.
+- Children under 5 years of age and immunocompromised people should avoid contact, either direct or indirect, with reptiles and amphibians since Salmonellosis can be transmitted in both ways.

 - Educate yourself about Salmonella if you are looking to get, or already have a pet, especially if it is a reptile or amphibian.